ollipal/my-monitor/README.md

 ## Running the application

-After the database has been configured, run the application with:
+After the database has been configured, you can run

+- app with: `./app.sh run`
+- tests with: `./app.sh test`
+- formatter with: `./app.sh format`
+- linter with: `./app.sh lint`
+- test+formatter+linter with: `./app.sh pre-commit`

+(if bash script is not working, you can use
-`deno run --allow-read --allow-net app.js`
+`deno run --allow-read --allow-net app.js` to run the application, etc.)